top of page

 We incorporate all seven areas of learning into our early years curriculum, ensuring the children have a well prepared and stimulating learning environment.

 Your child will have an individual key person who will observe progress and development.
-The key person approach gives every child the reassurance to feel secure and cared for, helping them to become familiar with the Nursery environment and to feel confident and safe within it.
+The key person approach gives every child the reassurance to feel secure and cared for, helping them to become familiar with the nursery environment and to feel confident and safe within it.

 We recognise every child’s individuality, efforts and achievements and believe that relationships between adults and children are crucial for your child’s development.

 The key person meets the needs of each child in their care and responds sensitively to their feelings, ideas and behaviour.
-They offer security, reassurance and continuity and they are in the best position to understand their key child’s individual needs and to share information with parents about their child’s experiences in Nursery.
+They offer security, reassurance and continuity and they are in the best position to understand their key child’s individual needs and to share information with parents about their child’s experiences in nursery.

 Although we have a strong key person approach, we pride ourselves in making sure the children have strong relationships with all members of our team so that they are comfortable and feel at home during their nursery life.
 All members of the team will have equal ability when understanding your child’s needs to ensure that we all work together to provide the very best care, every single day.